 A financial advisor can help you create a long-term investing strategy, weigh the pros and cons of different account types, pick mutual funds, rebalance your investing portfolio, and set savings benchmarks to help you reach your long-term goals.
 They’ll be able to answer your tough questions about investing so you can feel confident making decisions.

-Financial advisors also have access to great online resources that can help you stay engaged outside of your regular meetings with your pro.
-Those resources could help you track your investment account performance, visualize savings milestones, or estimate the nest egg you need for retirement.
+Financial advisors also have access to great online resources that can help you stay engaged outside of your regular meetings with them.
+Those resources can help you track your investment account performance, visualize savings milestones, or estimate the nest egg you need for retirement.
 When you meet with a pro for the first time, make sure you find out exactly what services and resources they offer to help you reach your financial goals.

 Interview Question #3: What is your investment philosophy?

-Make sure your financial advisor has a long-term investing strategy.
+You’ve got to make sure you and your financial advisor are on the same page!
+That means they should have a long-term investing strategy.
 You want a pro who will encourage you to invest consistently, no matter how the market is performing.

 Interview Question #4: How will we communicate about my investments?